rubenarslan/formr.org/README.md

 ## Installation

 If you want to test formr, you can simply clone this repository and follow the [instructions](https://github.com/rubenarslan/formr.org/blob/master/documentation/install.md).

+If you need help, consult our [mailing list](https://groups.google.com/forum/#!forum/formr).

 #### Credit
 See [formr.org/public/team](https://formr.org/public/team) for funding and contact info.